kevenewe/Car_MPG_16/README.md

 	One Sample t-test

 data:  (subset(Coil_table, Manufacturing_Lot == "Lot2")$PSI)
 t = 0.51745, df = 49, p-value = 0.6072

-alternative hypothesis: true mean is not equal to 1500

-95 percent confidence interval:
+alternative hypothesis: true mean is not equal to 1500 95 percent confidence interval: 1499.423 1500.977 sample estimates: mean of x

- 1499.423 1500.977

-sample estimates:
-	mean of x
 1500.2

-The results of the t-test to test if the PSI mean for Lot1 is statistically different from the population mean of 1,500 pounds per square inch.
+The results of the t-test to test if the PSI mean for Lot2 is statistically different from the population mean of 1,500 pounds per square inch.
 At a 95% confidence level, the two means are not statistically different.
-The p-value of 1 shows that the mean for Lot1 is exactly the same same as the population mean of 1500 PSI.
+The p-value of 0.6072 is higher than the critical value of 0.05, the null hypothese is acceped as there is not a difference between the means of the PCI for the population.

 # Lot 3 Suspension Coil t-test: